PT&T: History

 PT&T was incorporated on October 16, 1962, and subsequently registered with the Philippine Securities and Exchange Commission on November 14, 1962, under the laws of the Philippines.

 PT&T was granted a 25-year national legislative franchise on June 20, 1964, under Republic Act (“RA”) No. 4161, as amended by RA Nos.
 5048 and 6970.
 On July 21, 2016, under RA No. 10894, the company was granted an extension of its franchise for another 25 years.
-The franchise allows PT&T to establish, install, maintain and operate wire and/or wireless telecommunications systems, lines, circuits, and stations throughout the Philippines for public domestic and international communications.

 PT&T was listed on January 10, 1990, for the trading of its common shares but requested voluntary suspension of trading effective December 13, 2004.

 It was a major competitor of PLDT in the 1990s prior to the 1997 Asian financial crisis.

 In 2017, a consortium led by businessmen Lucio Tan, Jr., Salvador Zamora II, and Benjamin Bitanga acquired a majority stake of 70% in the ownership of PT&T from its previous owner Republic Telecommunication Holdings.
 The acquisition price was not disclosed.